 2.1.2.
 Data collection and sampling.
 Record all test data in accordance with Table 2.1 and Table 2.2.
-Do not use Section C5 and Table C4 of Appendix C of ANSI/AHRI Standard 1500-2015.
+Do not use Section C5 and manufactured on or after the effective date listed must meet the indicated energy conservation standard.
+Table C4 of Appendix C of ANSI/AHRI Standard 1500-2015.